-You must be at least 19 years old as of 14 July 2018 to enter Lakes Sky Ultra.
+You must be at least 19 years old on race day to enter Lakes Sky Ultra.

 Health and wellbeing

 - You must be confident of your own ability to enter and complete the race.
 You

 must be fit, and in good health on race day.